 A VAST 4 player must check for these elements, however, players may optionally either: refuse to execute unknown resources or declare it as not supported.
-The recommended process is to consult an IAB TechLab-provided whitelist of known verification vendors and domains, although the exact mechanism is left to the player.
+The recommended process is to consult an IAB TechLab-provided/certified list of known verification vendors and domains, although the exact mechanism is left to the publisher/player.
 The player must request each associated verificationNotExecuted tracking event URI (with the [REASON] macro filled with reason code 1) in the case that it refuses to execute one or more verification script (see section 3.17.4 for details).

-Each executed script must be given an opportunity to run before the Linear ad creative is executed.
-If the code cannot be executed as provided, any included verificationNotExecuted tracking events URIs should be sent with the appropriate reason code (e.g. not supported, error, etc.).
+Verification resources should be executed as required by the OMID specification.
+If the code cannot be executed as provided, any included verificationNotExecuted tracking events URIs must be sent with the appropriate reason code (e.g. not supported, error, etc.).